dikortis/LetsTalkETC/Episodes/Episode_10.md

-naturally deteriorate because it's less about how do we innovate and how do we compete and it's more about how do we preserve what we have yeah that's the first one and every great organization would it be Microsoft or Google or Apple they start going down those drones and you start to your market decline in their ability to innovate because of it so dash as it grown I have no doubt it's going to fall into that same pattern where yeah right now it's pretty easy I think when they made the 12.1 hard fork they were under a hundred million dollars in market cap and they're very
+naturally deteriorate because it's less about how do we innovate and how do we compete and it's more about how do we preserve what we have that's the first one and every great organization would it be Microsoft or Google or Apple they start going down those drones and you start to your market decline in their ability to innovate because of it so Dash as it grown I have no doubt it's going to fall into that same pattern where right now it's pretty easy I think when they made the 12.1 hard fork they were under a hundred million dollars in market cap and they're very